intel/unet/README.md

 Updates on training progress will be printed to stdout.
 This script saves the model to a checkpoint every 60 seconds.
 The saved model will also be located in the local 'unet' directory.

-Default settings can be overridden by appending the above command with:
+Default settings can be overridden by appending the above command with the following flags:

 ```
 --use_upsampling    # Boolean, Use the UpSampling2D method in place of Conv2DTranspose (default: False)